 Cold decreases blood circulation and causes skin dryness and irritation leading to more serious diabetes-related foot problems.
 But, keeping your feet too warm is not good either.
 Rule #5 of diabetes foot care guidelines is to always keep your feet dry.
 Warm sweaty feet are ideal for bacterial and fungal growth.

-That’s exactly why good-quality warm diabetic socks are very hard to find.
-Because they should be warm, moisture-wicking, and breathable, at the same time!
+Quality diabetic socks for winter are rare gems.
+Because they should be warm, moisture-wicking, breathable, and diabetes-friendly… at the same time!
 It requires quite technical features that few sock companies have managed to meet.

 It is important diabetic people keep their feet warm.
 Cold feet have worst blood circulation and the skin gets more easily dry and irritated, which can lead to wounds aggravating to foot ulcer.
 If you have cold feet at night, you can wear your socks to bed.
 BUT be careful they’re loose and do not constrict your feet.